Rocket Garage Door Services

 +

-If the opener is under 10 years old and needs a single repair under $250, fixing it makes sense.
-If it’s over 15 years old, needs multiple repairs, or lacks modern safety features, replacement is the better investment.
+If the opener is under 10 years old and needs a single repair under $400, fixing it makes sense.
+If it’s over 15 years old, needs multiple repairs, or lacks modern safety features (especially WiFi connectivity), a new belt-drive install starting at $700 is the better investment.
 We give you both options with pricing so you can make an informed decision.

 Can a power surge damage my garage door opener?